Skip to main content

 • Infectious canine hepatitis (ICH) is a viral infection caused by a member of the adenovirus family.
 Young dogs are at the highest risk of contracting this virus and signs of disease usually occur within two to five days after exposure.
 In severe cases, usually in young puppies, along with the fever, depression, and loss of appetite, there is abdominal pain, vomiting, diarrhea, edema (fluid swelling under the skin) of the head and neck, and possibly jaundice.
 Such cases are often fatal.
 Treatment is aimed at reducing symptoms and giving time for the dog's immune system to respond, including hospitalization, intravenous fluids, and medications.
 Vaccination has been very successful at reducing the prevalence of this disease.

-• This handout outlines internal parasites in dogs.
+• This handout outlines internal parasites in dogs and what you can do to prevent or treat infection.
 Included are parasites of the gastrointestinal tract (roundworms, hookworms, whipworms, and tapeworms), as well as parasites of the circulatory system (heartworm).
-How each of these parasites can affect your dog and what you can do to prevent or treat infection are all explained.